 Are you working on social skills and building appropriate conversation with children ages 4 and older?
 Are you looking for more playful and fun ways to teach pragmatic skills and engage a child’s attention during therapy sessions?

 Mo Willems is one of my favorite children’s book authors.
 Some favorite titles of mine are Knuffle Bunny and That is Not A Good Idea, and of course the infamous Elephant and Piggie books, which include A Big Guy Took My Ball, Should I Share My Ice Cream?
 My Friend Is Sad and many more.
-Mo Willem’s collection of Elephant and Piggie’s books expand to more than 20 books.
+Mo Willem’s collection of Elephant and Piggie books now numbers more than 20.

 The Elephant and Piggie books are witty, silly and excellent for teaching some important social skills to children with delays or deficits with their pragmatic language skills.
 These books are also ideal to read in a classroom or with a small social skills group because they are naturally engaging and can facilitate language.